-Particulars For the year ended March 31, 2022 For the year ended March 31, 2021 (a) amount required to be spent by the company during the year, NIL NIL (b) amount of expenditure incurred amount of expenditure incurred NIL NIL (c) shortfall at the end of the year shortfall at the end of the year NIL NIL (d) total of previous years shortfall total of previous years shortfall NIL NIL (e) reason for shortfall reason for shortfall N.A.
-N.A. (f) nature of CSR activities nature of CSR activities - -

-- (g) details of related party transactions, e.g., contribution to a trust controlled by the company in relation to CSR expenditure as per relevant Accounting Standard, details of related party transactions, e.g., contribution to a trust controlled by the company in relation to CSR expenditure as per relevant Accounting Standard, - (h) where a provision is made with respect to a liability incurred by entering into a contractual obligation, the movements in the provision during the year should be shown separately.where a provision is made with respect to a liability incurred by entering into a contractual obligation, the movements in the provision during the year should be shown separately.
+Particulars For the Year ended 31st March, 2023 For the Year ended 31st March, 2022 (a) amount required to be spent by the company during the year, 16.05 NII (b) amount of expenditure incurred NIL NIL (c) shortfall at the end of the year 16.05 NIL (d) total of previous years shortfall NIL NIL (e) reason for shortfall reason for shortfall N.A.
+N.A. (f) nature of CSR activities # - (g) details of related party transactions, e.g., contribution to a trust controlled by the company in relation to CSR expenditure as per relevant Accounting Standard - - (h) where a provision is made with respect to a liability incurred by entering into a contractual obligation, the movements in the provision during the year should be shown separately.